This article was originally posted on May 21, 2015

-(The first photo I took) (The second, read below you’ll understand)
+(The first photo I took first) (The second, well, read below you’ll understand)

-Very early in doing family history I heard the word; serendipity.
-Wikipedia tells us that serendipity means a “fortunate happen stance” or “pleasant surprise”.
+Very early in my family history, I heard the word; serendipity.
+Wikipedia tells us that serendipity means a “fortunate happenstance” or “pleasant surprise.”

 It’s the time that I was going to visit my parents at their cottage but had this uncontrollable urge that I had to look at a website I’d heard about for Lancashire.
 So I checked just as I was about to leave only to find a third cousin who had posted the family names she was searching for.

-I don’t know if I call it serendipity or rather that sometimes your ancestors just need to be found and sometimes they have to give you a nudge in the right direction.
+I don’t know if I call it serendipity or that sometimes your ancestors just need to be found, and sometimes they have to give you a nudge in the right direction.